machinetranslate/machinetranslate.org/events/wmt16.md

 | Finnish → | `UEDIN-PBMT` | 0.42 |

 #### English →
-The human evaluation used relative ranking with the TrueSkill model.

 | Language pair | System | Score |
 | --- | --- | --- |